Create your first AI Shoot

 - Views - The angles you want to produce, including their framing and post-processing workflows

-Once configured, create the Brief to proceed to Shot creation.
+Once configured, create the Shoot to proceed to Look creation.

-Section titled “Step 3: Create Shots (Looks)”Shots are combinations of a model, SKUs, and styling options.
-Each Shot will produce all the views configured at the Brief level.
+Section titled “Step 3: Create Looks”Looks are combinations of a model, SKUs, and styling options.
+Each Look will produce all the views configured at the Shoot level.

-You can create as many Shots as needed, but we recommend starting with groups of 5 or fewer as you get familiar with the system.
+You can create as many Looks as needed, but we recommend starting with groups of 5 or fewer as you get familiar with the system.

-Section titled “Hero SKU and Shot naming”When you select a Hero SKU by clicking the star icon, the Shot name will automatically match that SKU.
+Section titled “Hero SKU and Look naming”When you select a Hero SKU by clicking the star icon, the Look name will automatically match that SKU.
 You can override this with a custom value.
 Your final results will be named using this value combined with the view index.

-Section titled “Step 4: Process and review results”Once you’ve created your Shots, send them for processing.
-You will then land on the results page, which can be viewed by view or by Shot.
+Section titled “Step 4: Review and select results”Once you’ve created your Looks, the system automatically starts generating your images.
+Generation typically takes 1-4 minutes per Look.
+You will land on the results page, which can be viewed by view or by Look.

 Selecting winning results